In the dark depths of the Pacific, US submarines patrol with an eye fixed firmly on China | KRDO

 Because the submarine can be submerged deep inside the ocean for extended periods of time, the crew on board the USS Mississippi has to live in a small enclosed area with little communication with the outside world.

-The crew is normally divided into three shifts to ensure the warship is manned 24 hours a day, ship commander Perry explains.
+The crew is normally divided into three shifts to ensure the warship is manned 24 hours a day, ship commander Barry explains.

 The daily routine on board a nuclear submarine is largely standardized: crew members are assigned to be on active duty for eight hours every day, followed by eight hours of studying, cleaning and socializing, before they are required to sleep.

-“I think the United States’ greatest strategic asset is the people,” said Perry, who has served in the US Navy for 19 years.
+“I think the United States’ greatest strategic asset is the people,” said Barry, who has served in the US Navy for 19 years.

 “They’re well trained, well educated, they’ve got a lot of experience, and they’re patriotic.
 And that’s why I think few people can replicate when they put a vessel like this out to sea.”